apache/echarts-doc/en/option/component/data-zoom.md

 `dataZoomx` component is used in zooming the data in or out in a specific area, which would be helpful to pay more attention to detailed information or scan the data overall.

-several valid subcomponent at present：
+several valid subcomponent at present:

-+ [Inside data zoom component（dataZoomInside）](~dataZoom-inside)：installed inside the coordinate axis system.
++ [Inside data zoom component（dataZoomInside）](~dataZoom-inside): installed inside the coordinate axis system.

-+ [Slider data Zoom component（dataZoomSlider）](~dataZoom-slider)：operation through an individual slider.
++ [Slider data Zoom component（dataZoomSlider）](~dataZoom-slider): operation through an individual slider.

-+ [Selected toolbox data Zoom component（dataZoomSelect）](~toolbox.feature.dataZoom)：zooming in or out date through selected full-screen in a specific area.
++ [Selected toolbox data Zoom component（dataZoomSelect）](~toolbox.feature.dataZoom): zooming in or out date through selected full-screen in a specific area.
 All the accesses and configuration items are in `toolbox`.

-Example：
+Example:
 ~[600x400](${galleryViewPath}doc-example/scatter-dataZoom-all&edit=1&reset=1)

-**Tips：**
+**Tips: **

 + `dataZoom` mainly deals with `axis（axis）`.